JupiterOne/data-model/README.md

-  - If a smartphone/mobile device is managed by Google Workspace and ingested via the integration, the `_type` for the device should *not* be `google_mobile_device` because the device could be and Apple iPhone and it would be very confusing to call an iPhone a Google mobile device.
+  - If a smartphone/mobile device is managed by Google Workspace and ingested via the integration, the `_type` for the device should *not* be `google_mobile_device` because the device could be an Apple iPhone and it would be very confusing to call an iPhone a Google mobile device.
     Instead, it should be `apple_iphone` (if we know what it is), or just using a generic value of `mobile_device`.